dcarosone/scrape-cassini/README.md

 ## Tweaking and Load

 At present, the image numbers to fetch are hard-coded.
-They start at images near the end of 2013, and run up to a little higher than present count at time of writing.
+They start at images near the end of 2013 (images before this will be in the PDS), and run up to a little higher than present count at time of writing.

 Images that don't exist on the server will be skipped, and retried next time.
 This has two implications: